jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 As BIG-IP administration increasingly becomes the job of automation, rather than human administrator interaction, focusing our efforts on simple declarative API interfaces will help our customers standardize their BIG-IP services, increases the agility of operations, and open the orchestration of the TMOS platform to a much larger ecosystem of external cloud services.

 For human administrator's, F5 has augmented the ease of use of TMOS devices in many ways.
-The XUI Web Graphical Interface performs complex provisioning workflows in behalf of the administrator.
+The XUI Web Graphical Interface performs complex provisioning workflows on behalf of the administrator.
 The TMSH CLI client uses smart tab completion to assist the administrator with available options for provisioning tasks.

 ![ease of use measures for TMOS administrators](./assets/images/ease_of_use_for_administrators.png)

-The complexities of remote provisioning BIG-IP services through iControl REST APIs has been a major hurdle for our customers in their efforts to automated.
+The complexities of remote provisioning BIG-IP services through iControl REST APIs has been a major hurdle for our customers in their efforts to automate.
 In our traditional 'programmable' fashion, F5 introduced a scriptable framework allowing BIG-IP experts to take very complex provisioning interactions, or workflows, and expose them to non-F5 expert API tenants in a simplified way.
 The scripting language chosen was javascript.
 The scriptable APIs are made available as URL namespace *'extensions'* to the existing iControl REST URL schemas, which start with `/mgmt/` on every TMOS device.

 ```
 /mgmt/{{simplified API namespace}}